ponylang/pony-tutorial/docs/c-ffi/calling-c.md

 ### Variadic C functions

 Some C functions are variadic, that is, they can take a variable number of parameters.
-To interact with these functions, you should also specify that the FFI declaration takes a variable number of parameters:
+To interact with these functions, you should also specify that fact in the FFI signature:

 ```pony
 use @printf[I32](fmt: Pointer[U8] tag, ...)